ConsultingMD/homebrew-ih-public/README.md

 - [meta/](./meta) Contains scripts and tools for managing working on this repo itself.
   This will be refactored to be the template for how we want to standardize repo init/build/test commands.
     - [add-step](./meta/add-step) Add a new setup step; use `./meta/add-step {folder} {name}`
+    - [bump](./meta/bump) Bumps the version of the formula.
+If called with no arg it shows the current version.
     - [test](./meta/test) Spawn a new shell with the current ih-setup from this repo in the path.
        This can be destructive, so be careful!
     - [test-isolated](./meta/test-setup) Spawn a new shell in a temporary directory where you can test the install script with $HOME set to the temp directory.
 Use `./meta/test-setup reset` to delete the directory and recreate it.
     - [release](./meta/release) Create a new release of the formula.
 Must be run on the main branch with a clean repo.
-Use `./meta/release x.y.z` to create the release.
 - [bootstrap](./bootstrap) is the script that kicks off bootstrapping.

 ### Brew